-Ready to make some local food swaps for your Thanksgiving meal?
+Ready to make some local food swaps for your holiday meal?
 Kalo (taro or Colocasia esculenta) is a great local substitute for your favorite pumpkin and sweet potatoes recipes.

 Add diced taro cubes to a large pot of boiling water.
 Cover and cook until taro is translucent and fork tender, about 15 – 20 minutes.
 First time cooking with taro?
 Check out steps 1-3 of this wikihow page for some important tips.

 While the taro cooks, preheat the oven to 325 degrees Fahrenheit.
 Combine all pie crust ingredients in a medium sized mixing bowl.
 Mix until combined.
 Pour into a 9 inch pie dish and press firmly to evenly distribute the pie crust mixture into the bottom of the pie dish.
 Bake the crust until golden brown, 10 minutes.
 Remove from the oven and set aside.
 Increase oven temperature to 350 degrees Fahrenheit.

 Drain the cooked taro and discard the water.
 Add taro, sugar, and vanilla to a blender and mix until smooth and fluffy.
 If you don’t have a blender, you can use a potato masher or hand mixer.
 Transfer taro mixture to a large mixing bowl.
 Add coconut milk and eggs, mixing until all ingredients are well incorporated.
 Add salt and flour and mix until combined.

 Pour taro filling over cooked pie crust.
 Bake for 45 minutes – 1 hour at 350 degrees Fahrenheit or until pie is cooked through and the center no longer jiggles.
 Remove pie and let cool to room temperature before decorating.